forthtemple/openworlddart/readme.md

 *Hotloading*
-The demo games include a hotloading function that is called whenever the demo is hotloaded.
-This allows everything in hotload function being reloaded and change instantly.
-For example in the example below an extra grassposs position could be added for a new
+The demo games include a hotloading function that is called whenever a game is hotloaded.
+This allows everything in hotload function being reloaded and displayed instantly making placement of objects being possible on the fly.
+For example in the example below an extra grassposs position could be added and then hotloaded and it will be displayed straight away:

 ```
 hotload() async